Tricky Math Problems for 8th Graders: Sharpening Your Problem-Solving Skills

 Problem 2: A rectangular garden is 3 feet longer than it is wide.
 If the perimeter of the garden is 46 feet, what are its dimensions?

 Solution: Let w represent the width of the garden.
 Since the length is 3 feet longer, the length is w + 3.
 The perimeter of a rectangle is given by the formula P = 2(length + width).
 Substituting the given values, we have 46 = 2(w + (w + 3)).
 Simplifying, we get 46 = 4w + 6.
 Subtracting 6 from both sides gives 40 = 4w, and dividing by 4 yields w = 10.
-Therefore, the width is 10 feet and the length is 13 feet.
+So, the width is 10 feet and the length is 13 feet.

-Problem 3: Solve the inequality: 3x - 5 > 7.
+Problem 3: Solve the inequality: 3x - 5 > 7 It's one of those things that adds up..

 Solution: To solve this inequality, add 5 to both sides to get 3x > 12.
 Then, divide both sides by 3 to get x > 4.
 This means any value of x greater than 4 satisfies the inequality.